 To help address deep inter-ethnic tensions forged by 26 years of civil war, this program brought together 160 Hindu, Buddhist, Muslim, and Christian religious leaders in Sri Lanka’s Eastern province.
 Following series of dialogues, workshops, and trainings, the leaders worked in interfaith teams to implement 53 community-based projects designed to promote inter-ethnic reconciliation, which in turn reached more than 5,000 community members.Read more

-In 2008, Karuna Center in partnership with AWAW, Association of War Affected Women and with gender expert, Sanam Anderlini, led a seminar for women that focused on Sri Lankan applications of UN Resolution 1325 on Women, Peace, and Security along with women’s coalition building across differences of ethnicity and geographical region.
+In partnership with the Association of War Affected Women, and with gender expert Sanam Anderlini, we led a seminar for women that focused on Sri Lankan applications of UN Resolution 1325 on Women, Peace, and Security along with women’s coalition building across differences of ethnicity and geographical region.
 Workshop participants developed an action plan for continued work together.
 We also held a UN Resolution 1325 conference in Colombo to encourage women’s participation in future peace negotiations.

 This two-year training-of-trainers program mentored 25 participants to lead their own reconciliation projects for all sectors of society.
 Participants, who represented all ethnic groups and regions of Sri Lanka, were also mentored in designing and facilitating peacebuilding workshops for area residents.
 During the course of the program, participants created projects that they led in multi-ethnic teams.Read more